WiIIson/EMGFlow-Python-Package/docs/reference/access-files.md

 Generates a file structure for signal files, and returns a dictionary of the locations for these files.

-Creates 'Raw', 'Notch', 'Bandpass', 'Smooth' and 'Feature' subfolders at a given location.
+Creates '1_raw', '2_notch', '3_bandpass', '4_smooth', '5_filled' and '6_feature' subfolders at a given location.
 If no path is given, will create a 'Data' folder in the current working directory, with these subfolders inside.

+The paths to these directories can be accessed with the corresponding keys: 'Raw', 'Notch', 'Bandpass', 'Smooth', 'Filled' and 'Feature'.

 ```python
 make_paths(root=None)